ddmee/donalmeecom/fastai.markdown

 ### What is machine learning?

 Programming, the programmer has traditional used conditionals and loops and variables to set out in absolutely strict detail how the execution of a program is to proceed.
 How would you write such a program to do the training we have just done?
-How would you write a program that way that can recognise dogs from cats?
+How would you write a program that can recognise dogs from cats?

-Such a program seems very difficult to write.
+Such a program seems very difficult to write, using the traditional method.

 Athur Samuel (from IBM) circa 1940-1970 came up with an alternative, that he coined 'machine learning'.
 He decided not to tell the computer the exact steps, instead he would show it lots of examples and let the program figure out how to solve the problem.
 He wrote:

-> "Suppose we arrange for some automatic means of testing the effectiveness of any current weight assignment in terms of actual performane and provide a mecanism for altering the weight assignment so as to maxize the performance.
+> "Suppose we arrange for some automatic means of testing the effectiveness of any current weight assignment in terms of actual performane and provide a mechanism for altering the weight assignment so as to maxize the performance.
 We need not go into the details of such a procedure to see that it could be made entirely automatic and to see that a machine so programmed would 'learn' from it's experience."

 'Weights' are variables and weight assignment is a particular choice of values for those variables.
 What Samuel called 'weights' we now typically called model parameters.

 Once we've done the training process, we take away the update/performance feedback loop and we have something like a traditional program that goes from input -> model -> output.

-## What is a neural network?
+### What is a neural network?

 So, the type of thing we build the model from is super important.
 We want something general enough that it could really learn to recognise anything just by altering the weights (also called parameters to the model).
 That means whatever we construct the model from has to be super flexible.
 There actually is at least one such thing.
 That is a neural network.
 There is even a mathematical proof called 'universal approximation theorem' that shows this function can solve any problem to any level of accuracy, in theory (the original Marvin Minsky discussion).